 How to sign up

-If you want to enroll or change, suspend or discontinue payroll deductions in the Commuter Benefits Program, you can do so online at the city Department of Education’s payroll portal.
-Remember to keep your current address updated with Edenred; changing your address with the NYC DOE will not automatically update your address with Edenred.
+If you want to enroll or change, suspend or discontinue payroll deductions in the Commuter Benefits Program, you can do so online at the Department of Education’s payroll portal.
+Remember to keep your current address updated with Edenred; changing your address with the DOE will not automatically update your address with Edenred.
 For more information, see Updating Your Commuter Benefits Account at the DOE’s HR Connect site.

-You can also complete a paper application by downloading an Edenred website for more information.
+You can also complete a paper application by downloading it from the Edenred website.

-Transit Pass Plan: This plan allows you to arrange for home delivery of your transit provider passes and tickets through Edenred.
-See the extensive catalog of transit providers in the tri-state area that are part of the plan.
-The monthly pretax limit is $265 with an administrative fee of $2.05 a month through a post-tax payroll deduction.
+- Transit Pass Plan: This plan allows you to arrange for home delivery of your transit provider passes and tickets through Edenred.
+There is an extensive list of transit providers in the tri-state area that are part of the plan.
+The monthly pretax limit is $270, with an administrative fee of $2.05 a month through a post-tax payroll deduction.

-Access-A-Ride/Paratransit: This plan allows employees to receive paratransit service from a transit provider in the tri-state area, including the MTA New York City Transit’s Access-A-Ride.
+- Access-A-Ride/Paratransit: This plan allows employees to receive paratransit service from a transit provider in the tri-state area, including the MTA New York City Transit’s Access-A-Ride.
 The city will pay the monthly $2.05 administrative fee.
-Get more information »